stiglers-eponym/BeamerPresenter/README.md

 #### To be implemented
 * improve cache management and layout corrections: sometimes cache is not used correctly.
 * avoid fatal error when stopping program while cache threads are running
-* cache slides even when size of slides varies
+* cache slides even when size of slides varies (partially implemented)
 * cache only required slides in previews showing specific overlays
 * fix layout, avoid recalculating full layout when clock label changes text
 * immediately update slides to fit window size (currently this is only done when changing the slide or manually updating)